jinnipatel1307/credit-risk-prediction/README.md

-# Credit Scoring - Give Me Some Credit (Streamlit App)
+# Credit Scoring - Give Me Some Credit

 An interactive web application that predicts a customer's credit default risk using the **"Give Me Some Credit"** dataset.
 The project cleans and engineers features from raw financial data, trains multiple classification models, tunes a decision threshold using a business recall requirement, and provides a Streamlit-based UI for exploring the data, comparing models, and predicting default risk for a new customer in real time.